 Etiology

-• cell-mediated immune mechanisms are involved; histology shows similar findings to temporal (giant cell) arteritis
+• histology is similar to temporal (giant cell) arteritis

-• inflammation starts with adventitial mononuclear infiltration
+• inflammation begins with adventitial mononuclear infiltration

 • later, mononuclear inflammation of the media may occur, accompanied by granulomatous changes